sophiapoirier/destroyfx/README.md

 license (see the file COPYING for full license terms).

 This software comes with no warranty (see the file COPYING).
-In fact, it is likely that some of these crazy effects could crash hosts (by sending out-of-range samples or taking too much time to process), so you should be careful to save your work when using them in important songs.
+In fact, it is likely that some of these unusual effects could crash hosts (by sending out-of-range samples or taking too much time to process), so you should be careful to save your work when using them in important songs.
 Tom uses Cakewalk on the PC, and Sophia uses Logic on the Mac,